dougeby/IntuneDocs/InTuneDocs/Understand/introduction-to-microsoft-intune.md

 MDM works by using the protocols or APIs that are available in the mobile operating systems.
 It includes tasks like:
 * Enrolling devices into management so IT has an inventory of devices that are accessing corporate services
 * Configuring devices to ensure they meet company security and health standards
-* Providing certificates and Wi-Fi/VPN profiles that are the basic keys devices need to access corporate resources
+* Providing certificates and Wi-Fi/VPN profiles to access corporate services
 * Reporting on and measuring device compliance to corporate standards
 * Removing corporate data from managed devices